RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 Before creating the cluster, you need to apply a Policy to allow OKE to manage your tenant resources.
 This policy creation is described here: https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpolicyconfig.htm#PolicyPrerequisitesService

+Please create that policy before continue with the next section.

+In this scenario we will use both the Oracle Cloud Infrastructure Web Console and the Oracle CLI.
+In particular in this first step, most of the things will be executed using the Web Console.

 Please create that policy and then continue with the next section.

 ## Oracle Kubernetes Engine Cluster Creation